ARM-software/arm-trusted-firmware/docs/porting-guide.md

 4. Optionally passing control to the BL3-2 image, pre-loaded at a platform- specific address by BL2.
 BL3-1 exports a set of apis that allow runtime services to specify the security state in which the next image should be executed and run the corresponding image.
-BL3-1 uses the `el_change_info` and `meminfo` structure populated by BL2 to do this.
+BL3-1 uses the `entry_point_info` structure populated by BL2 to do this.

+If BL3-1 is a reset vector, It also needs to handle the reset as specified in section 2.2 before the tasks described above.

 The following functions must be implemented by the platform port to enable BL3-1 to perform the above tasks.